Azul (NYSE:AZUL) Shares Gap Down to $10.24

-Several equities analysts recently weighed in on AZUL shares.
-HSBC started coverage on shares of Azul in a report on Friday, September 22nd.
-They issued a “buy” rating and a $12.30 price target on the stock.
-The Goldman Sachs Group lowered their price objective on Azul from $18.30 to $15.50 and set a “buy” rating on the stock in a research report on Monday, October 30th.
-Raymond James lowered their price objective on Azul from $15.00 to $13.00 and set an “outperform” rating on the stock in a research report on Thursday, October 26th.
-Finally, JPMorgan Chase & Co. upgraded Azul from a “neutral” rating to an “overweight” rating in a research report on Monday, September 18th.
-Four analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, Azul presently has a consensus rating of “Moderate Buy” and an average target price of $12.40.
+Several equities research analysts recently weighed in on AZUL shares.
+Raymond James decreased their target price on Azul from $15.00 to $13.00 and set an “outperform” rating for the company in a research note on Thursday, October 26th.
+HSBC assumed coverage on Azul in a research report on Friday, September 22nd.
+They set a “buy” rating and a $12.30 price target on the stock.
+JPMorgan Chase & Co. raised Azul from a “neutral” rating to an “overweight” rating in a research report on Monday, September 18th.
+Finally, The Goldman Sachs Group cut their price target on Azul from $18.30 to $15.50 and set a “buy” rating on the stock in a research report on Monday, October 30th.
+Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, Azul has an average rating of “Moderate Buy” and a consensus price target of $12.40.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently made changes to their positions in AZUL.
-US Bancorp DE boosted its holdings in Azul by 721.4% during the 2nd quarter.
+Large investors have recently bought and sold shares of the company.
+US Bancorp DE increased its position in Azul by 721.4% in the 2nd quarter.
 US Bancorp DE now owns 1,922 shares of the company’s stock valued at $26,000 after acquiring an additional 1,688 shares during the period.
-Advisor Group Holdings Inc. boosted its stake in shares of Azul by 83.9% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 2,630 shares of the company’s stock valued at $151,000 after buying an additional 1,200 shares during the period.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in shares of Azul in the 2nd quarter valued at about $39,000.
-Tower Research Capital LLC TRC lifted its stake in Azul by 3,578.9% during the third quarter.
-Tower Research Capital LLC TRC now owns 3,495 shares of the company’s stock worth $30,000 after purchasing an additional 3,400 shares during the last quarter.
-Finally, UBS Group AG lifted its stake in Azul by 930.7% during the second quarter.
-UBS Group AG now owns 3,628 shares of the company’s stock worth $26,000 after purchasing an additional 3,276 shares during the last quarter.
-Hedge funds and other institutional investors own 1.56% of the company’s stock.
+Advisor Group Holdings Inc. increased its position in shares of Azul by 83.9% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,630 shares of the company’s stock valued at $151,000 after purchasing an additional 1,200 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. acquired a new position in shares of Azul during the 2nd quarter valued at $39,000.
+Tower Research Capital LLC TRC increased its position in shares of Azul by 3,578.9% during the 3rd quarter.
+Tower Research Capital LLC TRC now owns 3,495 shares of the company’s stock valued at $30,000 after purchasing an additional 3,400 shares during the period.
+Finally, UBS Group AG increased its position in shares of Azul by 930.7% during the 2nd quarter.
+UBS Group AG now owns 3,628 shares of the company’s stock valued at $26,000 after purchasing an additional 3,276 shares during the period.
+Institutional investors own 1.56% of the company’s stock.

 About Azul